rootkovska/rootkovska.github.io/speaking.md

    in stark contrast with my personal believes and values.
-This includes e.g. all the countries that discriminate women's rights _by law_ (such as most of the Arabic countries), de-legalize love (such as, incredible and sad to believe, Russia today), or otherwise limits people's freedom in unacceptable way.

-   To be clear: it is absolutely irrelevant whether I, personally, would be practically exposed to any risk by such discriminatory laws or not, when visiting.
+This includes e.g. all the countries that discriminate women's rights _by law_ (such as most of the Arabic countries), de-legalize love (such as, incredible and sad to believe, Russia today), or otherwise limit people's freedom in some unacceptable way.
+To be clear: it is absolutely irrelevant whether I personally would be subject to any risk by such discriminatory laws or not.

 Tips & Tricks
 --------------

-1. Please don't ask me "how did you start with computers and security" -- as you might imagine I have been asked this question about 1M of times already, and I hardly enjoy repeating this yet more time.
+1. Please don't ask me "how did you start with computers and security" -- as you might imagine I have been asked this question about 1 million of times already, and so I hardly enjoy repeating the answer yet one more time.
 There are certainly more interesting topics to discuss!

-2. Please don't ask me how do I like the place I'm just visiting -- if I like it I would sure to mention it myself.
-Most of the time, when traveling for very short periods, I don't have enough time to get any opinion, and I'm not quite the kind of person who would say "Oh, it's great!" just to please you.
+2. Please don't ask me how do I like the place I'm just visiting -- if I liked it I would sure to mention it by myself.
+Most of the time though, when traveling for business, I don't have enough time to get any opinion, and I'm not quite the kind of person who would say "Oh, it's great!" just to please you, sorry.

-3. Don't ask me to help with your IT security career or to scan your laptop for malware, or how to implement advanced OpSec.
+3. Don't ask me to help with your IT security career or to scan your laptop for malware, or how to implement advanced OpSec ;)

-4. I won't take an insult if you don't express excitement about my presentation, last paper, or current project.
-Really ;)
+4. I won't take an insult if you don't express excitement about my presentation, last paper, or current project ;)

-5. Don't make it look I'm being invited to speak because I'm a women.
+5. Don't make it look like I'm being invited to speak because I'm a women.
 In that case I will likely turn down your invitation.

 6. My name is pronounced: root-kov-skea